Georgia in the Eurovision Song Contest 2022

-Georgia participated in the Eurovision Song Contest 2022 in Turin, Italy, having internally selected Circus Mircus to represent the country with the song "Lock Me In".
+Georgia was represented at the Eurovision Song Contest 2022 in Turin, Italy, having internally selected Circus Mircus to represent the country with the song "Lock Me In".
 Georgia failed to qualify, performing in the second semifinal.

 Georgia was drawn to compete in the second semi-final of the Eurovision Song Contest which took place on 12 May 2022.
 Performing during the show in position 5, "Lock Me In" was not announced among the top 10 entries of the second semi-final and therefore did not qualify to compete in the final.
-It was later revealed that Georgia placed last out of the 18 participating countries in the semi-final with just 22 points.
+It was later revealed that Georgia placed last out of the 18 participating countries in the semi-final with 22 points.